 Since 2009, the price of Bitcoin has undergone five important falls of more than 50%.
 This includes the 2018 decline of 82%.
-Each brutal price fall was finally followed by a brand new all-time historical high.
+In 2020 Bitcoin recovered more than 50% of that loss, you can use the bitcoin price calculator at https://bitcoincalculator.org/ to findout exactly how much Bitcoin is worth at this moment.
+Usually, each brutal price fall was finally followed by a brand new all-time historical high.

 Needless to say, the main question is: “Did BTC create a significant bottom in December 2018?”
 The best way to find an answer is to analyze the historical prices for Bitcoin.

 In percentage terms, Bitcoin’s average major price fall is 74.8%.
 Therefore, the present price decline has surpassed the normal decrease by 7.3%.
-According to this information, Bitcoin is likely near its bottom.
+According to this information, Bitcoin hit its bottom in December 2018.

 However, we have to remember that BTC dropped by 92.4% back in 2011.
 So it is still theoretically possible for Bitcoin to fall to about $1,500.
 However, it appears to be highly unlikely that the Bitcoin price will fall to a new low of $1,500.
 The quantity of Bitcoins and price is much higher now than it was in back 2011.
 It would be almost impossible to push the Bitcoin value so low.

 Whether we like it or not, Bitcoin influences altcoins and the rest of the cryptocurrencies.
 Bitcoin is the leader of this crypto universe.

 It is not uncommon to see $20 billion in daily trading volume and tokens.
 On a normal day, Bitcoin represents approximately 53 percent of the complete volume.
 Consequently, Bitcoin certainly influences another cryptocurrencies.